yp9435/EduPulse-FRT/README.md

 ### Problem Statement

-Many existing online education platforms fail to accommodate the diverse needs of students, particularly those requiring different learning modes, accessibility features, and personalized educational experiences.
+Many Institutions and Universities fail to accommodate the diverse needs of students, particularly those requiring different learning modes, accessibility features, and personalized educational experiences.
 This gap leaves a significant portion of the student population underserved, including those with disabilities or specific learning preferences.

 ### Solution